adfresca/sdk-unity/README.md

 </application>
 ```

-Now, you implement startActivity() method of MainActivity. if custom url with 'myapp://" schema is received, it will pass uri string value to your unity game object.
+You need to implement startActivity() method of MainActivity.
+If a custom url with 'myapp://" schema is received, it will pass a uri string value to your Unity game object.

 ```java
 public class MainActivity extends UnityPlayerActivity {